 What is a Singapore Employment Pass?

 The Singapore Employment Pass is a work pass that allows you (a foreigner) to hold specialist, managerial or executive positions in Singapore’s business sector.
-Your application must be first approved by Singapore’s Ministry of Manpower (MOM) before you can officially move to Singapore start working for your Singapore company
+Your application must be first approved by Singapore’s Ministry of Manpower (MOM) before you can officially move to Singapore to start working for your Singapore company.

-What are the benefits of holding a Singapore EP holder?
+What Are the Benefits of a Singapore EP holder?

 With this visa, you can travel outside Singapore without reapplying for an entry visa.
 You are also eligible to apply for Singapore Permanent Residence (SPR) after working in Singapore for one year.